martinclason/Molecular-Dynamics-Project/README.md

 Alternatively, the `requirements.txt` could be used instead:
 ```
 conda create -c conda-forge -n tfya99 python=3
+conda activate tfya99
 conda install -c conda-forge --file requirements.txt
 ```
 ### Using pip
+Pip could be used instead of conda but we have stuck with conda in this project.

 Install ASE:
 ```
 pip install ase